 A Hot Time In The Old Town

 Suddenly, Livingston had become mayor of the biggest city in the new nation — a whopping 60,482 according to that year’s census.
 His opposition to the policies of former president John Adams served him well for a time under the new auspices of a Jefferson presidency.

-However he was only able to serve for two years before a couple devastations almost ruined him.
-The first came in the form of a yellow fever epidemic.
-Manhattan couldn’t shake the disease, first hitting ferociously in 1798 but never really disappearing.
-In 1803, a second epidemic hits and hits hard.
+In 1803, a second epidemic hits New York and hits hard.
 Hundreds would die, thousands would flee.
-Livingston would manage to keep the city operating, even as he himself would become sick and nearly die.
+The stoic Livingston would manage to keep the city operating, even as he himself would become sick and nearly die.

-The debt and ensuing scandal not only forced Livingston to give up both the state attorney job and the mayor’s seat; he actually had to sell his property to repay the government.
-Nearly penniless, the scarred and humiliated Livingston decided to leave New York for good in 1803, for the newly acquired territory of Louisiana.
+“Although his own integrity was not in question,” according to the book Gotham, the ensuing scandal not only forced Livingston to give up both the state attorney job and the mayor’s seat, but he actually had to sell his property to repay the government.

-His story ends happily, and not just because of his contributions to Andrew Jackson and the history of civil law.
-By 1826, he was successful enough again with his own law practice in New Orleans that he was able to pay back the government all the money he owed plus interest — or almost $100,000, no petty sum back then.
+By 1826, Livingston was successful enough again with his own law practice in New Orleans that he was able to pay back the government all the money he owed plus interest — or almost $100,000, no petty sum back then.